solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 the validators will not participate in normal cluster activities, which is the same as now.
-Compared to today's cluster restart, the new mode may mean more network bandwidth and memory on the restarting validators, but it guarantees the safety of optimistically confirmed user transactions, and validator admins don't need to manually generate and download snapshots again.
+Compared to today's cluster restart, the new mode may mean more network bandwidth and memory on the restarting validators, but it guarantees the safety of optimistically confirmed user transactions, and validator operators don't need to manually generate and download snapshots again.

 ## Security Considerations

-The two added gossip messages `LastVotedForkSlots` and `HeaviestFork` will only be sent and processed when the validator is restarted in RepairAndRestart mode.
+The two added gossip messages `LastVotedForkSlots` and `HeaviestFork` will only be sent and processed when the validator is restarted in the new proposed optimistic cluster restart mode.
+They will also be filtered out if a validator is not in this mode.
 So random validator restarting in the new mode will not bring extra burden to the system.

 Non-conforming validators could send out wrong `LastVotedForkSlots` and `HeaviestFork` messages to mess with cluster restarts, these should be included